 We are headquartered in London, with a branch office in Melbourne.
 The Programme Support Assistant role is part of a programme support team of five, supporting both the operational needs of the Melbourne branch office and programme support needs of the different South East Asia and the Pacific programme teams (i.e. the Philippines, PNG, Climate Change and Pacific programme teams).
 The role will be focused on both supporting branch office operational needs (e.g. office and human resource administration), along with administrative and logistical support necessary for the implementation of the South East Asia and Pacific (SEAP) programme.

-As this is a wide ranging role, the post holder is not expected to be an expert on all the relevant areas.
-Expertise in one area, with a willingness to develop knowledge in skills in the other areas is very welcome.
+As this is a wide-ranging role, the post holder is not expected to be an expert on all the relevant areas.
+Expertise in one area, with a willingness to develop knowledge and skills in the other areas is very welcome.

 Essential knowledge, skills and experience

 - Experience of working in an administrative and support position to a team.

 - Experience of financial administration including processing finance reports, receipts or invoices.

 - Experience of supporting the organisation of events, including providing logistical support to participants from overseas.